solarvoyager/Nummy/README.md

    docker compose up --detach
    ```
 4. Open browser and go to Dashboard http://localhost:8080/
-5. Create application and go to Configuration section to copy your application DSN address to use in packages
+5. Create application and go to Configuration section to copy your Application Code to use in packages

 ---